 First, take stock of the situation and give yourself a break.
 You are not all-knowing and all-seeing, and you can’t control every action that someone takes.
 While there are very likely family issues to be addressed during treatment, right now the focus is on getting your loved one to a safe place so that they can begin the process of healing.
 Once they’re in a program, the therapeutic work can begin on all of the emotions, including anger, guilt, fear, and ultimately, hope.

 If your loved one is unwilling to enter treatment voluntarily, an intervention may be the next logical step.
 Utilizing a professional interventionist helps to keep things moving in a forward direction without getting caught up in the emotional chaos of the situation.
-While not always necessary, in some scenarios it’s helpful and allows you to maintain the role of a family member or friend, while someone else manages the process of getting your loved one to a program.
+While not always necessary, in some scenarios it’s helpful and allows you to note maintain the role of a family member or friend, while someone else manages the process of getting your loved one to a program.

 Prior to admission at Defining Wellness Centers, we ask for information from family members/loved ones, to the best of their knowledge.
 We want to know the behaviors you’ve witnessed and what your loved one has been struggling with so that we have a more detailed scope of the situation.
 Once your loved one admits to treatment we begin the process of creating a collaborative treatment plan.
 Part of the therapeutic treatment plan is family therapy.